nubenetes/awesome-kubernetes/docs/git.md

 * [dev.to: Git and GitHub: The Complete Guides - Chapter 6: GitHub Merging](https://dev.to/ifierygod/git-and-github-the-complete-guides-chapter-6-2c74)
 * [github.blog: Improved pull request file filtering](https://github.blog/changelog/2021-09-27-improved-pull-request-file-filtering/) Filtered files on the Pull Request Files Changed tab are now completely hidden from view (not just collapsed).
 This helps decrease distractions and lets you focus on just the files you need to review.
 * [dev.to: Git and GitHub Series' Articles - The Complete Guides 🌟](https://dev.to/ifierygod/series/14420)
+* [infoworld.com: GitHub introduces code review controls 🌟](https://www.infoworld.com/article/3639588/github-introduces-code-review-controls.html) New controls in the popular code-sharing site are designed to deal with ‘drive-by‘ pull request approvals and ‘spammy’ change requests.

 ### GitHub Actions
 - [github.blog: Testing cloud apps with GitHub Actions and cloud-native open source tools](https://github.blog/2020-10-09-devops-cloud-testing/)